nodeshift/nodeshift/README.md

             --metadata.out           determines what should be done with the response metadata from OpenShift
-                    [string] [choices: "stdout", "ignore", "<filename>"] [default: "ignore"] --useDeployment          flag to deploy the application using a Deployment instead of a DeploymentConfig
+                    [string] [choices: "stdout", "ignore", "<filename>"] [default: "ignore"] --useDeploymentConfig          flag to deploy the application using a DeploymentConfig instead of a Deployment
                                [boolean] [choices: true, false] [default: false]
             --knative                EXPERIMENTAL. flag to deploy an application as a Knative Serving Service